 Step 8: Click Enable to enable the API.

-Step 9: Click Credentials on the left menu.
+Step 9: Click Library on the left menu.

 You have successfully created and set up your own API key!
 Congratulations!